Almost all of us have experienced some kind of traumatic or shocking event.

 - The need to withdraw from others

-The danger with coming to terms with the fact that you have been traumatized is the tendency to adopt the role of a victim.
-While a person may have been victimized in some way, that person is only a “victim” until they make themselves one.
+The danger with coming to terms with the fact that you have been traumatized is the tendency to adopt the role of a victim – also known as a victim mentality.

 The Importance of Tapping Into Your Inner Strength

-Trauma is essentially the consequence of an extreme absence of power.
 But here’s the liberating truth: power comes from within.
-Whatever goes on outside of you is nothing compared to the courage, clarity, and compassion that already lies within your soul.
+Whatever goes on outside of you is nothing compared to the courage, clarity, and compassion that already lies within your Soul.

-Like most people, I have gone through traumatic experiences such as emotional abuse, having a drug addicted mother, going through an awakening process, dealing with mentally ill family members, feeling like I’m going crazy myself, among many other things.
+Like most people, I have gone through traumatic experiences such as emotional abuse, having a drug-addicted mother, going through a spiritual awakening process, dealing with mentally ill family members, feeling like I’m going crazy myself, among many other things.

 1. Treat yourself with love and compassion